How to Build Indeed App for Android and iOS

 An introduction to Indeed Job Search

-Indeed, the highly popular job search engine was launched in the USA back in 2004.
+Indeed, the highly popular job search engine was launched in the USA back in 2004 to help people find their dream job.
 Check out these interesting facts:

-- Paul Forster and Rony Kahan founded the company in 2004.
+- Paul Forster and Rony Kahan founded the company in 2004 to take advantage of the growth of the online postings and remote jobs market.

 - Indeed is headquartered in Austin, Texas, and Stamford, Connecticut.